Two Turkish miners killed in gas poisoning

-ISTANBUL, May 17 (Reuters) - Two Turkish miners were killed and three others hospitalised on Sunday after they were poisoned by gas at a chromite mine in the country’s southwest, media reports and local officials said.
+ISTANBUL (Reuters) - Two Turkish miners were killed and three others hospitalized on Sunday after they were poisoned by gas at a chromite mine in the country’s southwest, media reports and local officials said.

 It was not immediately clear how the poisoning occurred or what gas it was.